-(43) Nothing was found during the investigation to suggest that the dumping margin or volume of dumped exports determined for the investigation period would disappear or even decrease should the measures be allowed to expire.
+A3) Nothing was found during the investigation to suggest that the dumping margin or volume of dumped exports determined for the investigation period would disappear or even decrease should the measures be allowed to expire.
 Moreover, it was found that Russian producers had substantial spare capacities and that the removal of measures would likely result in further dumped exports to the Community.
-It was therefore concluded that, should the measures expire, there is a likelihood of continuation of dumping at a substantial level and in increased volumes.
+It was therefore concluded that, should the measures expire, dumping at a substantial level and in increased volumes would very likely continue.